jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

   bowline loop.
 More secure and just as easy to untie.
 Favored by Russians and Eskimos.
 - **[Flemish loop.][flemish-loop]** Use at the end of a rope or in the middle.
-  Fastest fixed loop to tie and, with its figure-eight shape, the easiest to verify.
-A pain to untie after stressing though.
+  One of the fastest fixed loops to tie and, with its figure-eight shape, the easiest to verify.
+A bit of a pain to untie after stressing though.
 - **[Alpine butterfly loop.][butterfly-loop]** Use in place of Flemish loop in the middle of a rope.
 Easiest loop to untie after stressing.